-Pennsylvania injury lawyers are not unique in understanding how dangerous fireworks can be and improper handling only makes them more dangerous.
+Pennsylvania injury lawyers are not unique in understanding how dangerous fireworks can be and how improper handling only makes fireworks more dangerous.
 Yet it can be difficult to find good safety information about fireworks because they are, after all, mostly illegal in Pennsylvania.

-Still, a little bit of probing the internet led us to some excellent fireworks safety resources.
-One video presentation we thought was particularly helpful can found HERE .
+Still, a little bit of probing on the internet led us to some excellent fireworks safety resources.
+One video presentation we thought was particularly helpful can found HERE.
 The video offers an object lesson in the dangers of fireworks, a brief history of fireworks, a review of consumer fireworks and regulation, and safety lessons in the use of consumer fireworks.